opticgroup/icmesh/index.md

    Always place nodes in areas with federal, state, city, government, and property owner permission.
 Avoid "rogue" installations to maintain integrity.

 We look forward to seeing you on ICMESH!

+### ⚠️ Disclaimer

+The content and services provided on icmesh.com are offered by a team that is not related to or affiliated with Meshtastic.
+We utilize the Meshtastic software as part of our platform but operate independently from the Meshtastic organization.
+We proudly support SoCalMesh, a community dedicated to mesh networking enthusiasts in Southern California.

+Use of this site, its tools, and any associated hardware or software is at your own risk.
+We do not guarantee reliable communications, and this service should not be depended upon for critical or time-sensitive needs. icmesh.com is not intended to replace professional emergency services or provide 911 functionality.
+In case of an emergency, contact your local authorities or dial 911 immediately.
+We are not liable for any damages, losses, or disruptions resulting from the use of this site or its services.